deploring/COS80007-Assignment-1/readme.txt

   easier difficulty
 - If the user is already at the Hard difficulty and get a question incorrect, they will receive another Hard question.
-- If the user is already at the Hardest difficulty and get a question incorrect, they will receive another Hardest question.
+- If the user is already at the Hardest difficulty and get a question correct, they will receive another Hardest question.

 - Questions are randomly selected from a question bank, based on the test category